 Ghislaine had served in the FANY for three years when she was injured putting a stretcher into her ambulance.
 An orderly slammed the door onto her right hand and it practically chopped off a finger.
 She would’ve lost it were it not for a hospital surgeon nearby, who rushed her to theatre and was able to save the finger.

 Consequently, she was invalided out of FANY to recover, but it wasn’t long before she was thinking of how she could assist the war effort next.
-Before the war, Ghislaine was a professional ice skater; she performed in shows and won a number of gold medals as well a British Ice Dance Championship.
+Before the war, Ghislaine was a professional ice skater under the name of Gillian Grover; she performed in shows and won a number of gold medals as well a British Ice Dance Championship.
 So, whilst her hand was healing, she became the leading lady in the Blackpool Ice Show to entertain the troops.

 Ghislaine’s career with MI5